...

 Source from: designlooter.com

-Distortion arises from the excessive heat applied during welding, leading to changes in the position and dimensions of metal plates.
+Distortion, or warpage, arises from the excessive heat applied during welding, leading to changes in the position and dimensions of metal plates.
+Distortion is classified into four types: angular, longitudinal, fillet, and neutral axis.
 This defect is more pronounced in thinner plates, as their limited surface area hampers effective heat dissipation.

 Causes of Distortion